donejs/donejs/docs/features.md

 Yet most teams either don't write docs, or they'll do it "later" - a utoptian future period that is always just out of reach.
 Why?
 Because it's extra work to set up a tool, configure it, create and maintain separate documentation files.

 DoneJS comes with a documentation tool built in, and it generates multi-versioned documentation from inline code comments.
 It eliminates the barrier to producing docs, since all you have to do is comment your code (which most people already do) and run `donejs document`.

-You spend less time messing with Documentation generators, and more time [painting your truck camo](https://www.youtube.com/watch?v=DpJ_oPJgyPg).

 <div class="maintainable wrapper">
   <div class="background video">